Military Tuition Assistance (MilTA)

-The Military Tuition Assistance (MilTA) Program provides financial assistance for voluntary off-duty civilian education programs in support of an Airman's professional and personal self-development goals.
+The Military Tuition Assistance (MilTA) Program provides financial assistance for voluntary off-duty education programs in support of an Airman and Guardian's professional and personal self-development goals.
 MilTA is authorized under U.S.C.
 10, Section 2007, and implemented by Department of Defense Instruction 1322.25, Voluntary Education Programs.
-All Service members (officers, enlisted) on active duty, Air National Guard and Air Force Reserve Airmen on active duty (pursuant to U.S. Code Title 10 or Title 32), are authorized to participate in the MilTA program.
+All Service members (officers, enlisted) on active duty, Air National Guard and Air Force Reserve on active duty (pursuant to U.S. Code Title 10 or Title 32), are authorized to participate in the MilTA program.

 Air National Guard Service members on federal active duty deployed under U.S. Code, Title 10, are eligible for Military Tuition Assistance (MilTA).
-Activated Reserve and Guard Airmen on Title 10 or Title 32, Section 502f orders must supply a copy of orders to verify activated time and meet all eligibility requirements to receive MilTA.
-All documents will be uploaded to the AFAEMS file to include Airman's home unit address.
+Activated Reserve and Guard Service members on Title 10 or Title 32, Section 502f orders must supply a copy of orders to their servicing Education Center to verify activated time and meet all eligibility requirements to receive MilTA.

-The Military Tuition Assistance Program supports Service members in pursuing their voluntary, off-duty education goals.
+The Military Tuition Assistance Program supports Service members pursuing their voluntary, off-duty education goals.
 MilTA will fund up to $4,500 per year for courses leading to an undergraduate or graduate degree.
-Consult Air Force Guidance Memorandum for AFI 36-2670, Total Force Development for more details.
+Consult DAFI 36-2670, Total Force Development for more details.

-The Department of the Air Force (DAF) will pay all or a portion of the charges of accredited educational institutions that have signed the Department of Defense Memorandum of Understanding in pursuit of approved degree programs.
+The Department of the Air Force (DAF) will pay all or a portion of the charges to accredited educational institutions that have signed the Department of Defense Memorandum of Understanding in pursuit of approved degree programs.
 When an educational institution's tuition is $250 or less per semester hour (or $166.66 per quarter hour), the DAF will pay 100 percent of the amount charged by the institution for up to the $4,500 per person per fiscal year.
-When an institution's tuition exceeds $250 per semester hour or $166.66 per quarter hour, the DAF will only pay $250 per semester hour (or $166.66 per quarter hour) of credit.
-Service members assigned to an installation that is host to another Service will be referred by the local Education Center to the closest servicing center.
-Before obtaining MilTA, Service members must be approved by their supervisors, via the Air Force Virtual Education Center (AFVEC) no earlier than 45 calendar days, and no later than 7 calendar days, before their course start date.
+The DAF will pay up to $250 per semester hour and $166 per quarter hour not to exceed that annual cap of $4500 per fiscal year Before obtaining MilTA, Service members must be approved by their supervisors, via the Air Force Virtual Education Center (AFVEC) no earlier than 45 calendar days, and no later than 7 calendar days, before their course start date.

 Current DAF policy limits MilTA to 124 semester hours/186 quarter hours for an undergraduate degree, and 42 semester hours/63 quarter hours for a graduate degree.
 The graduate program cannot exceed 42 semester hours/63 quarter hours to include undergraduate pre-requisites on an evaluated degree plan.